Bergen County Expungement Attorney

 Having a criminal record can haunt you for the rest of your life, effectively ruining opportunities for the jobs you want, certain housing, loans, getting into school, among many other factors.
 With a criminal record, you are burdened by having to explain yourself each time you submit an application that assesses your background.
 This can be devastating to your future.
 However, New Jersey allows some individuals to obtain an expungement.
 This is a process in which all records relating to a criminal offense are isolated, only accessible by limited law enforcement agencies, helping you move forward with your life.
 An expungement can open up the door to a successful future with a clean slate.
 Of course, not everyone can obtain an expungement.
 The process is document-heavy and requires the assistance of an experienced criminal defense attorney.
-Rem Law Group has significant experience handling expungement petitions in New Jersey.
+Rem Katcher Law Group has significant experience handling expungement petitions in New Jersey.
 If you are eligible for an expungement, we can help.
-Contact Rem Law Group.
+Contact Rem Katcher Law Group.

 Expungement Eligibility in New Jersey

 Only those who have committed low-level crimes are eligible for expungement.
 If you were arrested for a crime of any level but were never convicted, you may be able to petition for expungement.
-The waiting period before being able to file a petition vary.
+The waiting period before being able to file a petition varies.
 For example, disorderly persons offenses can be expunged after a 5 year period and municipal offenses can be expunged after just 2 years.
 However, when it comes to indictable offenses or felonies, you will have to wait 10 years to apply for an expungement.
 Some crimes that are never eligible for expungement include:

 - Aggravated Sexual Assault

 - Distribution, sale, or possession with intent to distribute controlled substances